Quansight-Labs/quansight-labs-site/posts/2021/10/interchange-dataframe-protocol-for-cudf.md

     3  <NA>     25  10.0   True        <NA>

-We just went over a roundtrip demo from a cudf dataframe to the interchange dataframe object.
-Then we saw how to build a cudf dataframe object from the interchange dataframe object.
+We just went over a roundtrip demo from a cuDF dataframe to the interchange dataframe object.
+Then we saw how to build a cuDF dataframe object from the interchange dataframe object.
 Along the way, we've checked the integrity of the data.